 Ligaments and joint capsule

-Several ligaments cross the atlanto-occipital joint and participate in its stability.
-These are the ligamentum nuchae, alar ligament, apical ligament, lateral atlanto-occipital ligament, anterior atlanto-occipital membrane, posterior atlanto-occipital membrane and tectorial membrane.
-Of these, only two specifically connect the occipital bone with the atlas and thus are considered the principal ligaments of the atlanto-occipital joint.
+Several ligaments cross the atlantooccipital joint and participate in its stability.
+These are the ligamentum nuchae, alar ligament, apical ligament, lateral atlantooccipital ligament, anterior atlantooccipital membrane and ligament, posterior atlantooccipital membrane and tectorial membrane.
+Of these, two primarily connect the occipital bone with the atlas and thus are considered the principal ligaments of the atlantooccipital joint.
 These are the:

-The anterior atlanto-occipital membrane is a dense band of fibrous tissue that spreads from the anterior border of the foramen magnum to the upper border of the anterior arch of the atlas.
-Medially, this membrane is strengthened by the anterior longitudinal ligament, while laterally it blends with the joint capsule of the atlanto-occipital joint.
+The anterior atlantooccipital ligament is a dense band of fibrous tissue that spreads from the anterior border of the foramen magnum to the upper border of the anterior arch of the atlas.
+Medially, it is strengthened by the anterior longitudinal ligament as the anterior atlantooccipital memebrane, while laterally it blends with the joint capsule of the atlantooccipital joint.

-The atlanto-occipital joint is innervated by the ventral rami of C1 spinal nerve.
+The atlantooccipital joint is innervated by the anterior rami of spinal nerve C1.

 In extension, the opposite movements occur.
 The occipital condyles roll backwards and glide anteriorly on the atlantal facets, closing the space between the occipital bone and the posterior arch of the atlas.
 Approximation of the occipital bone, the atlas and the axis limits the extension range of motion to approximately 10°.